-This Part aims to create a high standard of amenity and encourage good urban design within the City of Botany Bay.
+This Part aims to create a high standard of amenity and encourage good urban design within Bayside.

 Outdoor dining areas must comply with all other applicable Parts of the DCP, if there is a discrepancy between this Part and other Parts, the Objectives and Controls of Part 7B - Outdoor Dining will always prevail.